deanturpin/superdean.com/README.md

 __Full disclosure__: I also dip my oilers straight into the jars, which is probably illegal in Switzerland.

 #### Various received wisdoms
-"If you need to do it cheaply you can just use 8000 and DX, as it's a non synthetic it'll just mean the service intervals will be shorter."
+"If you need to do it cheaply you can just use 8000 and DX, as it's a non synthetic it'll just mean the service intervals will be shorter.
+It’s not ideal because Moebius 8000 is a natural oil so that’s means velocity is not as high as synthetic oil."

-- Fast wheels 9010
-- Slow wheels D5
+- Moebius 9010: fast wheels
+- Moebius D5: slow wheels; e.g., arbor, cannon pinion, hour wheel, minute wheel
-- Pallet fork jewels 9415
+- Moebius 9415: pallet fork jewels
-- Keyless DX
+- Moebius 9501, DX: keyless works
+- Moebius 8217: for inside barrel wall (getting serious!)

 ### Regulate
 A Timegrapher is the go-to tool for the job and at the low end they are